krejciadam/hdxsmooth/README.md

 ## Options:
     -t --times <time1,time2,time3...>: a comma-separated list of time points to process.
 Default: process all time points -p --protein <protein1,protein2,protein3...>: a comma-separated list of protein names to use.
 These must match input column names.
 Defautl: process all proteins
+    -d --delimiter <delimiter>: a delimiter to be used in both input and output .csv files.
+Default: comma (,)

 ## Input
 The software accepts .csv files containing exactly these columns in this order: